JohanHW-CD/topic_modelling_ETM/README.md

 # Embedded Topic Modelling
 This is an actually amazing implementation of Embedded Topic Modeling for category learning.
-Every prior attempt reads like war crimes against code clarity.

 ## This repo
-This repository addresses those shortcomings with clean, accessible, and well-structured implementations.
+This repository addresses previous ETM shortcomings by rewriting the model with a clean, accessible, and well-structured implementations.
 In addition to ETM, this repo also includes a Latent Dirichlet Allocation (LDA) model, as LDA is the natural predecessor to ETM.
 The LDA model is implemented by me, and the ETM model is implemented by implemented by me, Antony Z., and Hassan A.

 ## Alternatives
 See this link and decide depending on what aspect of category learnings you want to optimize for.